RedX1000/OpenLogger/README.md

 ### Export to CSV
 * Not working yet, but it is supposed to return a string value of all of the rewards in LocalStorage for data management purposes for the user.

-### Self Insert Into DB
+### Rollback/Insert Into DB
-* Not working yet, but it is supposed to allow the user to deposit a reward or value into LocalStorage directly in case of a misread.
+* Not working yet, but it is supposed to open an interface that:
+1. Allow the user to deposit a reward or value into LocalStorage directly in case of a misread.
+2. Allow the rollback of one clue reward capture

 ## Additional info
 This plugin stores data using `localStorage` within Alt1.
 To completely refresh it: